Hi, my name is Lucky, and this is my blog.

 And I was hooked.

-I’ve been chronicling my thoughts and travels here at One Mile at a Time since early 2008.
+I’ve been chronicling my thoughts and travels here at One Mile at a Time since early 2008, when I started this blog from my college dorm room.
 Prior to that I spent a great deal of time doing the same on FlyerTalk, and served on the TalkBoard for four years (including a stint as Vice President, which I mention mainly because it was one of the few things I’ve done that my dad could appreciate).
 I’ve also written articles for TravelSort and other publications, and have reviewed countless products along the way.

 I’ve flown over four million miles since that first summer, visiting nearly 100 countries on six continents and spending thousands of nights in hotels.